-- $4.4\,$ Each such payment will be for royalties which accrued up to the most recently completed calendar quarter of Licensee. - 4.5 Beginning in the year 2003, Licensee will pay to The Regents a minimum annual royalty in the amounts and at the times set forth below:
+- $4.4\,$ Each such payment will be for royalties which accrued up to the most recently completed calendar quarter of Licensee.

 In each succeeding calendar year after the year 2007, Licensee will pay a minimum annual royalty of One Million Five Hundred Thousand Dollars (\$1,500,000) and thereafter for the life of this Agreement.
 This minimum annual royalty will be paid to The Regents by February 28 of the year following accrual of the royalties and will be credited against the earned royalty due and owing for the calendar year in which the minimum payment was made.